Internet Troll Definition,

 Internet Troll is a colloquial expression describing any person(s) who uses Information and Communications Technology (ICT) to instigate, tease, provoke or incite to anger other online users or groups of online users.
 Their primary goal is to illicit and instigate a negative response from their provocations.
-For most Internet Trolls, their modus operandi is a perceptually distorted sense of personal gain rooted in feeling pride, power, control and self-worth by causing others distress and frustration.
+For most internet trolls, they have a perceptually distorted sense of personal gain rooted in feeling pride, power, control and self-worth by causing others distress and frustration.

-Motivated by what this writer calls being successful Online Provocateurs & Cyber Hecklers, an Internet Troll’s sense of power and control is directly correlated to the volume and depth of distress and anger they cause others.
-Given that their feelings of power and control are directly linked to the amount of negativity they cause others, the Internet Troll is driven by the adage “The More Online Pain, The More Troll Gain”.
+Motivated by what this writer calls successful online provocateurs & cyber hecklers, an internet troll’s sense of power and control is directly correlated to the volume and depth of distress and anger they cause others.
+Given that their feelings of power and control are causally linked to the amount of negativity they cause others, the internet troll is driven by the adage “The More Online Pain, The More Troll Gain”.

-Internet Trolls are online user response dependent seeking feelings of power when there is confirmation of the anguish they cause others.
-So entrenched in this cyber illusion of distorted power, the Internet Troll actually experiences a sense of accomplishment when their targets attempt to disparage and humiliate them.
-Just as most iPredator typologies, the Internet Troll can be best defined by this writer’s construct of Dark Psychology.
+Internet trolls are online user response dependent seeking feelings of power when there is confirmation of the anguish, they cause others.
+So, entrenched in this cyber illusion of distorted power, the internet troll experiences a sense of accomplishment when their targets attempt to disparage and humiliate them.
+Just as most iPredator typologies, the internet troll can be best defined by this writer’s construct of Dark Psychology.

 Trolls do not adhere to the basic tenets of Alfred Adler’s concept of Social Interest and the concepts of Social Responsibility and Digital Citizenship.
 They feel no shame or remorse for their provocations and perceive their online activities as a game.
-As perplexing is it may sound, the vast majority of Internet Trolls do not consider the anguish and distress they are causing others.
+As perplexing is it may sound, most internet trolls do not consider the anguish and distress they are causing others.
 As stated, they perceive their online activities as a game.
-It is highly unlikely to assume that the vast majority of Internet Trolls are sociopaths and psychopaths, but they certainly meet the criteria of lacking empathy, having a minimal capacity for experiencing shame or guilt, exhibit callousness and a grandiose sense of self, which interestingly commonplace to all sociopaths and psychopaths.
+It is highly unlikely to assume that many internet trolls are sociopaths and psychopaths, but they certainly meet the criteria of lacking empathy, having a minimal capacity for experiencing shame or guilt, exhibit callousness and a grandiose sense of self, which interestingly commonplace to all sociopaths and psychopaths.

-For the most part, Internet Trolls rarely know the person(s) they are targeting and always attempt to maintain their anonymity.
-Having to maintain anonymity is the prime reason why Internet Trolls prefer cyberspace as their playground.
+For the most part, internet trolls rarely know the person(s) they are targeting and always attempt to maintain their anonymity.
+Having to maintain anonymity is the prime reason Internet Trolls prefer cyberspace as their playground.
 As afforded to all online users.
-The “veil of anonymity” is available to everyone, if chosen, online, but is a priori to Internet Trolls.
-Given the vast majority of Trolls share the same personality constructs, it falls to reason why cyberspace is their environment of choice for abusing others.
-Internet Trolls are placed in the iPredator behavioral typology of Cyber Harassment with this writer’s definition as follows:
+The “veil of anonymity” is available to everyone, if chosen, online, but is a priori to internet trolls.
+Given most trolls share the same personality constructs, it falls to reason cyberspace is their environment of choice for abusing others.
+Internet trolls are placed in the iPredator behavioral typology of cyber harassment with this writer’s definition as follows:

 Cyber Harassment is the use of Information and Communications Technology to harass, control, manipulate or habitually disparage a child, adult, business or group without a credible or implied threat of harm.
 Unlike physical harassment requiring physical contact, cyber harassment occurs in cyberspace using ICT and is verbal, emotional or social abuse of a person, group or organization.

-Just as all criminal and deviant profiles, Internet Trolls and the magnitude of the psychological devastation they endeavor upon lie upon a spectrum of depravity and immorality.
+Just as all criminal and deviant profiles, internet trolls and the magnitude of the psychological devastation they endeavor upon lie upon a spectrum of depravity and immorality.
 Based on their level of malevolence, an Internet Troll will do anything to experience power and control online.
-It is not uncommon for a Troll to post defamatory and degrading information on a Facebook Memorial Page meant to pay homage to a deceased loved one or reputable social cause.
+It is common for a troll to post defamatory and degrading information on a Facebook Memorial Page meant to pay homage to a deceased loved one or reputable social cause.

-As stated above, to the Internet Troll, causing others psychological distress follows their mantra, “The More Online Pain, The More Troll Gain”.
-Also similar to cyber criminals and online deviants are Internet Troll Types.
-A quick Google search of “Types of Internet Trolls” will provide the reader with a plethora of Troll typologies.
-Based on this writer’s research, the Internet Troll Profile is as follows:
+As stated above, to the internet troll, causing others psychological distress follows their mantra, “The More Online Pain, The More Troll Gain”.
+Also, cybercriminals and online deviants are internet troll Types.
+A quick Google search of “Types of Internet Trolls” will provide the reader with a plethora of troll typologies.
+Based on this writer’s research, the internet troll profile is as follows: